 If you hit the cap, you receive an out-of-quota error, and you are no longer able to insert or update data.
 To mitigate this error, delete data or increase the pricing tier of the database or pool.

 For details about monitoring In-Memory OLTP storage utilization and configuring alerts when you almost hit the cap, see Monitor In-Memory storage.

 With elastic pools, the In-Memory OLTP storage is shared across all databases in the pool.
 Therefore, the usage in one database can potentially affect other databases.
 Two mitigations for this are:

 - Configure a Min-eDTU that is greater than 0.
-This guarantees that each database in the pool has the amount of available In-Memory OLTP storage that corresponds to the configured Min-eDTU.
+This minimum guarantees that each database in the pool has the amount of available In-Memory OLTP storage that corresponds to the configured Min-eDTU.

 Data size and storage for columnstore indexes

 Columnstore indexes aren't required to fit in memory.
 Therefore, the only cap on the size of the indexes is the maximum overall database size, which is documented in the SQL Database service tiers article.

 When you use clustered columnstore indexes, columnar compression is used for the base table storage.
 This compression can significantly reduce the storage footprint of your user data, which means that you can fit more data in the database.
 And the compression can be further increased with columnar archival compression.
 The amount of compression that you can achieve depends on the nature of the data, but 10 times the compression is not uncommon.